 We discovered that São João is also an excellent day to go shopping, as many shops have a São João sale where everything is discounted.
 The shops, like everywhere else in Porto on this day, are very busy, but there is a wonderful holiday atmosphere wherever you go.

 As complete novices to the São João hammer tradition we were a little unsure of what to do at first, until a little boy of about 6 hit me on the head with a hammer and then pointed to my hammer and then to his head.
 It seems that if you are hit you should return the hit.
 Once I’d gained my confidence I was able to hit strangers without waiting for them to hit me first.
 It was great fun, although Neil was getting a bit worried about my enthusiasm for this.
 Early in the evening the main people hitting with the hammers seemed to be children and tourists and I was beginning to wonder if the whole thing was a gimmick, but as the sun set the locals of all ages began hitting in earnest and the sound of squeaking filled the streets, along with the sound of whistles, which many of the hammers also contain.
 As well as the people wielding hammers were people carrying the stalks of elephant garlic, usually sadistic young men or equally sadistic old women, who took pleasure in thrusting the flower into people’s faces.
+Some women also carry a bunch of sweeter smelling lemon balm or lemon verbena which they push into the faces of passing men.
 It’s all part of the São João fun.

 As evening turned into night the people continued to pour into the riverside area and the sense of expectation continued to rise.
 It is estimated that over 200,000 people attend the Festa de São João.
 Around us on the grass where we had chosen to sit to watch the fireworks families and groups of friends had set up picnic rugs and brought out bottles of wine and plastic cups.
 In the hours leading up to midnight, everywhere we looked were groups of people setting off Chinese lanterns.
 It seemed a dangerous combination of drunkenness, macho competitiveness, flimsy paper and fire in a very crowded environment.
 The hope was that the lit lantern would float gracefully up into the sky to join the others, but the reality was that many fell back into the crowd as a burning bundle of paper or even got caught in trees.
 No harm was done and it all seemed to fit in with the slightly anarchic São João atmosphere.